hervenivon/awesome-discoveries/README.md

 {% page-ref page="docs/various/README.md" %}

 ## Technical details 🛠

+This repository is automatically published on [gitbook](https://herve-nivon.gitbook.io/awesome-discoveries/).
+The next iteration is available with private access on [gitbook](https://herve-nivon.gitbook.io/awesome-discoveries-next/).
+That is why a `SUMMARY.md` file exists for instance.

 In case you fork that repository, it is supported by `Python` scripts, here are some details that might be helpful.